SvOlli/sorbus/doc/native.rst

 -  $0A: VT100: several screen functions: Y=specify function (see below)

-For an own interrupt handler invoked via $DF78/9, it is recommended to use interrupt arguments starting with $80.
+For an own interrupt handler invoked via $DF78/9, it is recommended to use interrupt arguments starting with $80, as those won't be used by the kernel.

 Also note that registers are not stored on the stack, but in memory.
 This results in running an interrupt within an interrupt will corrupt